 When it comes to talking to your kids about political matters, you may think that your 8-year-old would rather be playing video games or that your 14-year-old would prefer texting friends — but you might be wrong.

-Prior to the 2008 presidential election, KidsHealth.org asked more than 2,000 kids and teens throughout the U.S. what they thought about the election and how it might affect them, if at all.
+KidsHealth.org asked more than 2,000 kids and teens throughout the U.S. what they thought about recent presidential elections and how they might affect them, if at all.

 So, if you think your children are only interested in talking about kids' stuff, think again.